denisstasyev/E-Gifts/README.md

 ## Quick Start

 > To run this project, you must have [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

+> Before starting this project, look at the "Initial Setup" part of frontend/README.md

 In the project directory, you can run: